spacetelescope/jwst/docs/jwst/clean_flicker_noise/arguments.rst

   affected by failed-open MSA shutters.
 For MIRI imaging, mask regions of the detector not used for science.

+``--apply_flat_field`` (boolean, default=False)
+  If set, images are flat-corrected prior to fitting background and noise levels.
+A full-frame flat field image (reference type FLAT) is required.
+For modes that do not provide FLAT files via CRDS, including all NIRSpec modes, a manually generated override flat is required to enable this option.
+  Use the `override_flat` parameter to provide an alternate flat image as needed.

 ``--n_sigma`` (float, default=2.0)
   The sigma-clipping threshold to use when searching for outliers and illuminated pixels to be excluded from use in the background